netkicorp/netkidocs/onboard_id_android.md

 &nbsp;

-`idCountry`: The country that issued the id that will be used for the capture process.
+`idCountry`: The country that issued the ID to be used for the capture process.
+This is optional for biometrics but mandatory for all other ID types.

 To fetch the list of available countries use:

 ```kotlin
 val availableCountries = OnBoardId.getAvailableCountries()
 ```

+&nbsp;

+`transactionId`: When submitting biometrics, you need an existing transaction.
+This field is the ID of the transaction for which you want to resubmit the biometrics.
+This is mandatory for biometrics; ignore it for all other ID types.

 &nbsp;